valeriog2023/AWS_Notes/AWS_Associate/Route53_Notes.md

 # Route 53 Overview

 **Domain Registrar**:  You can use Route53 as your registrar; this is where you can record your own domain.
+You can however use other registrar and still use route53 to manage your DNS records.
+In this case you need:
+- a public DNS zone in route 53
+- specify **Amazon DNS servers** in your registrar configuration as the **name servers** instead of using the default ones

+### Refresher on DNS names:

 **Root DNS Servers** domains are managed by **ICANN**: they will give you the **NS** record of a top server domain.
 **Top DNS servers** are managed by **IANA**: they manage the top level domain (e.g .com, .net, etc..) and will return the **NS** record of a **Domain Registrar** for the specific second level domain (e.g. amazon.com)